 With mulled wine, children's punch, Christmas cookies and festive music on board, the journey on the Christmassy decorated tram is an unforgettable experience.
 There is a special children's programme for young passengers on Sundays in Advent.
 The entrance and exit point is at the tram stop "Sendlinger Tor".

 At the Munich Christkindlmarkt, you usually have the opportunity to learn traditional Bavarian and German Advent and Christmas songs.
 In 2021, unfortunately, the joint singing cannot take place due to the pandemic.

-The Munich Christkindlmarkt offers a special service for your Christmas mail.
-If you would like to add a Christmas extra to your letters and cards, you can find the Christkindl post office in the passageway to the inner courtyard of the town hall.
+Due to Corona, the Munich Christkindlmarkt cannot offer a special service for your Christmas mail this year.
+Those who would normally like to add a Christmas extra to their letters and cards for the festive season will find the Christkindlpostamt in the passageway to the inner courtyard of the town hall.
 The Christmas mail will be stamped with the postmark "Christkindl" and delivered to the respective recipients all over the world in time for Christmas.